Sugar River Raceway Presents the

 And what’s to drink for that matter.
 Are you the typical American?
 You plan most of your goofing off with eating and drinking bolted on?
 If you’re in this audience we know you like vintage go karts.
 Maybe you’re looking in on this article thinking about your first trip to Brodhead, WI?
 Assuming your a Foodie let’s tell you how we do Friday’s at the ‘Brodhead Historics’.

 We pack Friday full of fun.
 We start with practice and a couple rounds of heat races in the morning and early afternoon.
-We have a food concession at the track that we think serves pretty good lunch stuff.
-But that isn’t what we’re trying to sell you.
-That’s just to get you through the heavy lifting part of the day.
 When the racing noise stops we roll all the vintage karts on to the front stretch creating an instant kart show.
 To up the fun quotient just a bit we add a beer, root beer, wine and cheese tasting event to our kart show.
 We also keep it local as the beer served is New Glarus brand brewed in near by New Glarus, WI. (and only sold in WI).
 We also serve root beer brewed in either Monroe or Janesville, WI.
 Both brands are delicious!
 And with Wisconsin being the cheese capital of the world all of the cheese will be made in our county, Green County WI.
 So add it up; kart show of amazing vintage karts, show judging, a few cold ones with some great cheese, great conversation, and some fun trivia and games conducted by Bill McCornack = a home run.
 That’s what we’re trying to sell you!

 But it gets better!
 At 6:30 PM dinner is served.
 Last years menu had some highly complimented pulled pork and pulled beef with all the fixings to go with.
 Smiles all around.
 We’ll see you for dinner July 10th!